Where sin increased…

 leaving not a single survivor.

-12 Then at last they believed his promises
+12 Then at last his people believed his promises

 and sang his praises.